Ryder stuns former world champion Jacobs

 Returning after a 10-month lay-off, the Berkshire fighter showed signs of ring rust when he was knocked down by a left hook in the second round and then by a straight right in the final 10th round.

-Cash was also docked a point in for excessive holding late on, but his dominance in-between knockdowns was enough to earn him a unanimous decision.
+Cash was also docked a point in for excessive holding late on, but his dominance between knockdowns was enough to earn him a unanimous decision.

-In the chief support, popular Essex heavyweight Johnny Fisher made it five straight wins, but was taken the distance for the first time as a professional by Spain's Gabriel Enguema.
+In the chief support, popular Essex heavyweight Johnny Fisher made it five straight wins but was taken the distance for the first time as a professional by Spain's Gabriel Enguema.

 'The Romford Bull' - who sold almost 3,000 tickets to the event alone - could not find a conclusive punch in the six-round bout but used his jab and movement well against a durable opponent.